-5.3.7.1 Pretreatment of Stormwater Runoff
+5.3.7.1 PRETREATMENT OF STORMWATER RUNOFF

 §503.4.A(2) of the WMO requires pretreatment of stormwater runoff to protect the functionality of retention-based practices where necessary.
 Pretreatment is critical to prevent retention-based practices from clogging.
-This reduces long-term maintenance of the practice and provides an added level of protection against groundwater contamination.
+This reduces long-term maintenance of the practice and also provides an added level of protection against groundwater contamination.

 Flow-through practices, such as vegetated swales or filter strips, should be used to comply with the pretreatment requirement.
 In some cases, the use of trash racks, sumps, and snouts/hoods will also comply with the pretreatment requirements as these measures prevent debris from entering the retention-based practice.
 Additionally, upstream drainage areas should be properly stabilized both during and after construction to reduce erosion and minimize sediment loads entering the practice.
 Table 5.3 provides a summary of pretreatment measures that may be used for various volume control practices.
+It should also be noted that pretreatment is not required for stormwater runoff originating from roofs.